ChintzRuparel/CloneStagram/readme.md

 Bootstrap (For Navbar) - <a href ="https://getbootstrap.com/">Boostrap Documentation</a>

-Also A user can Fetch Multiple Components
+Also A user can Fetch Multiple Components👣

 <ul>
 <li>Instagram Navbar</li>